luyadev/luya/docs/guide/ngrest-plugins.md

     public function setField($data)
     {
-        // This is what happends when the value from the angualr api response trys to save or update the model with $data.
+        // This is triggered when the value from the angular api response trys to save or update the model with $data.
     }

     public function getField()
     {
-        // This is what happens when active record pattern trys to get the values for the field.
-This is basic getter/setter principal of the yii\base\Object.
+        // This is triggered when active record trys to get the values for the field.
+This is basic getter/setter concept of the yii\base\Object.
     }

     public function extraFields()